triquang26/ml-course-01/src/models/decision_tree/README.md

 Possible Fix: Resampling or using F1-score instead of accuracy for evaluation.

 # Performance comparision
-### We have the visualization about the model comparision
+### We have image to illustrate performance comparison between models
 ![Model Comparision](../../../figures/model-comparison.png)

 # Code efficiency